 - name (str) The name of the desired quantum computer.
 This should correspond to a name returned by list_quantum_computers().
 Names ending in "-qvm" will return a QVM.
+Names ending in "-pyqvm" will return a PyQVM.
 Names ending in "-noisy-qvm" will return a QVM with a noise model.
 Otherwise, we will return a QPU with the given name. - as_qvm (Optional[bool]) An optional flag to force construction of a QVM (instead of a QPU).
 If specified and set to True, a QVM-backed quantum computer will be returned regardless of the name's suffix - noisy (Optional[bool]) An optional flag to force inclusion of a noise model.
 If specified and set to True, a quantum computer with a noise model will be returned regardless of the name's suffix.
 The noise model for QVMs based on a real QPU is an empirically parameterized model based on real device noise characteristics.
 The generic QVM noise model is simple T1 and T2 noise plus readout error.
 See decoherence_noise_with_asymmetric_ro(). - connection (Optional[ForestConnection]) An optional ForestConnection object.
 If not specified, the default values for URL endpoints will be used.
-If you deign to change any of these parameters, pass your own ForestConnection object.
+If you deign to change any of these parameters, pass your own ForestConnection object. - compiler_timeout (float) The number of seconds after which a compilation request will raise a TimeoutError.